smanjul/smanjul.github.io/index.md

     A bit about myself
 {:.faded}

 I use numerical simulations to study fluid flows.
 My research interests include turbulent flows, convective flows ranging from engineering to geophysical flows, and high-performance computing.
+I am interested in building computational frameworks for science and engineering problems.
 Have a look at my [research](/research/) to learn more about it.

 Since August 2021, I have been a Research Faculty at the Department of [Applied Mathematics at CU Boulder](https://www.colorado.edu/amath/){:target="_blank"} (University of Colorado at Boulder).
 Here, I am working with Prof. Keith Julien in collaboration with Prof. Edgar Knobloch (Physics Department, UC Berkeley) and Prof. Chang Liu (UConn).